hbedle-subsurface/seismic_ml_assessment/README.md

 If you have used this tool and found a question that doesn't fit your workflow, a failure mode it doesn't cover, or have suggestions for what to add - please get in touch.
 Feedback from practitioners and students is how this tool gets better.

 **Contact:** [hbedle@ou.edu](mailto:hbedle@ou.edu)
-Feedback, suggestions, and war stories all welcome.
+Feedback, suggestions, and stories all welcome.

 ---